TimGoTheCreator/NEXT/docs/running-example.md

 - ../../next = Go up 2 directories (into project root) and run executable

-- coldcollapse.txt = The name of the specified "scenario" / "initial condition"
+- coldcollapse.txt = The name of the specified "scenario" / "initial condition", should be from the running directory, doesn't have to be the executables

 - 8 = Set openmp threads to 8, if your cpu has more, you can change it